umijs/qiankun/README.md

 ## 🤔 Motivation

-A quick recap about the concept of 'Micro Frontents':
+A quick recap about the concept of 'Micro Frontends':

 > Techniques, strategies and recipes for building a **modern web app** with **multiple teams** using **different JavaScript frameworks**. — [Micro Frontends](https://micro-frontends.org/)